 1) The app is not set up to allow extended fasting.
-It doesn’t allow you to “start your overnight fast” before 6 pm, and doesn’t allow you to “end” your fast after 12 pm.
+It doesn’t allow you to “start your overnight fast” before 6 pm and doesn’t allow you to “end” your fast after 12 pm.

 2) I’ve had the fully charged device shut off between measurement breaths.
 After this happened, it deleted my activity and sleep from the day before

 3) The app assumes close compliance.
-For example, if it suggests you eat 12 servings of carbs, it doesn’t let you enter 0, and caps out on the total as well.
+For example, if it suggests you eat 12 servings of carbs, it doesn’t let you enter 0 and caps out on the total as well.
 This leads to potentially frequent inaccurate reporting.

 Now, here are my results, and the confusing failures of reliable data when I purposefully entered incorrect information into the app.
 For the first week, I used the app exactly as their protocol suggests, breathing in the morning as well as before and 30 minutes after each workout.
 This supposedly measures your fat burning or carbohydrate burning on a scale of 1 to 5, and my measurements were consistently “3,” with daily advice to reduce my carbohydrate intake.
 This is ignoring the fact that I know I operate incredibly poorly on a no/very low carbohydrate diet, but it is seemingly their only suggestion.

 I work out more than normal on my fast days, to amplify the benefits, but had not worked out that day before my “fasted breath,” as that could throw off results.
 I again measured a “3,” as I had every day prior, and the app suggested I continue to eat the same low carb meal plan (urine strips had me at around 1 mmol/L into ketosis).

 After these results, I decided to stress test the unit to make sure that faulty entered data wasn’t distorting their reported levels.
 First, I loaded on carbs and reduced my exercise for a couple of days.
 One day, my only food consumption was pizza and wine, in excess.
-I also stated I had exercised three times each day, and had only consumed two servings of carbs.
+I also stated I had exercised three times each day and had only consumed two servings of carbs.
 Both days I measured at the same “3” I had following their protocol.

 From there, I ate and exercised as normal for a few days to “wash out,” and then tried a stress test in the other direction.
 I fasted for 48 hours, while working out hard, then ate low carb low calorie for 2 days, then fasted for 72 hrs.
-In my second fast, my OURA ring had me at over 2,000 active calories burnt on day 1 (on top of my resting metabolic rate) and over 1,500 active calories on day 2.
+In my second fast, my Our ring had me at over 2,000 active calories burnt on day 1 (on top of my resting metabolic rate) and over 1,500 active calories on day 2.

 Some may be enjoying this, but for me, I think it is all but worthless.
-If you want to follow a low carb diet and need a daily planner to do it, I recommend printing off some sheets of paper for a nominal fee and tracking it yourself, while looking at your own pre-written notes of encouragement.
-The device and app seem no more beneficial than that strategy.
+If you want to follow a low carb diet and need a daily planner to do it, I recommend printing off some sheets of paper for a nominal fee and tracking it yourself, while looking at your pre-written notes of encouragement.
+The Lumen Metabolism Tracker device and app seem no more beneficial than that strategy.